KHP-Informatics/patient-flow-simulator/README.md

 # patient-flow-simulator
 Manage a simulated hospital to understand patient flow bottlenecks

+# Description
+This is a teaching tool designed to illustrate the analysis and management of patient flow in a simple, standalone web tool.
+Flow analysis includes A&E waiting times, ward occupancy and network analysis.

 # Contact
 This project is currently under development in King's College London